 They can be expected to reduce discharge and mucopurulent secretions

-To reduce the risk of resistant bacteria, long-term use should be avoided; it is recommended to administer only when necessary 4)
+To avoid increasing resistant bacteria, long-term use should be avoided, and administration only when necessary is recommended4)

 Indiscriminate prescribing may lead to resistant bacteria, and the child may become a carrier